organisciak/dissertation/document/6_subjective.md

 The profiling set is a set of tasks in the style that the workers will be expected to complete.
-For example, for one of this paper's settings, where personalized crowdsourcing is applied to predicting a requester's opinion of salt and pepper shaker products on a five-point scale, the profiling set is comprised of salt and pepper shakers that are rated.
+For example, for one of this paper's settings, where personalized crowdsourcing is applied to predicting a requester's opinion of salt and pepper shaker products on a five-point scale, a set of rated salt and pepper shakers comprise the profiling set.
 In the context of taste-matching, the requester profile is compared to worker profiles constructed against the same items.
 For taste-grokking,
 the requester profile is used to visually communicate the requester's tastes and needs to workers.